naeem91/xblock-diagrams/README.md

 # Diagrams XBlock
-XBlock for generating diagrams from text.
-The text is simple markdown-like script language.
+XBlock for generating diagrams from a simple markup language.
-This is a simple wrapper around mermaid (https://github.com/knsv/mermaid)
+This is a simple wrapper around [mermaid](https://github.com/knsv/mermaid)

 ## Examples